Near-optimal Algorithms for Stochastic Online Bin Packing: under the Random-Order Model

+Since $Y_\sigma$ is a sum of $Y_\sigma^{(i)}$-s, to calculate the variance of $Y_\sigma$, we also need to calculate the covariance of each pair of random variables in the set $\left\{ Y_\sigma^{(1)},Y_\sigma^{(2)},\dots,Y_\sigma^{(m/3)}\right\}$.
+Intuitively, it is clear that for $j\ne k$, the random variables $Y_\sigma^{(j)}$ and $Y_\sigma^{(k)}$ are negatively correlated.
+This is because if the $S$-triplet $T_j$ remains to be an $S$-triplet after inserting all the small items, then the probability of the medium items being inserted in between the gaps of the small items in the $S$-triplet $T_k$ increase.
+Hence, the chances that the $S$-triplet $T_k$ remains to be an $S$-triplet decrease.
+We formalize this intuition now.

-Now, consider any two $S$-triplets $T_j,T_k$.
-The probability that both $T_j$ and $T_k$ remain to be $S$-triplets after inserting the first non-small item is $(m-3)/(m+1)$.
-Continuing in this manner, after all the non-small items have been inserted,
+Consider any two $S$-triplets $T_j,T_k$ where $j,k\in[m/3]$ and $j\ne k$.
+The probability that both $T_j$ and $T_k$ remain to be $S$-triplets after inserting the first medium item is $(m-3)/(m+1)$.
+This is because, among the $m+1$ squares, the first medium item can be inserted in $m-3$ squares in order to ensure that the $S$-triplets $T_j,T_k$ continue to be $S$-triplets.
+Similarly, the probability that both $T_j$ and $T_k$ remain to be $S$-triplets after inserting the second medium item is $(m-2)/(m+2)$.
+Continuing in this manner, after all the medium items have been inserted,

 The covariance of $Y_\sigma^{(j)}, Y_\sigma^{(k)}$ is given by